Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 }
 ```
 <br/><br/>
-##### At the end one more important point to be highlighted is :
+##### At the end one more important point to be highlighted is:
-Arrow syntax doesnt always mean it is switch expression, similarly colon syntax doesnt always mean it is switch statement.
+Arrow syntax doesn't always mean it is switch expression, similarly colon syntax doesn't always mean it is switch statement.